Last updated: 2020-09-20

 - Other Topics

-Infrastructure Staff Meetings (ISM)
+Infrastructure Staff Meetings (ISMs)

 The ISM is a “mini-GSM” where a subset of topics are discussed, usually various projects, events, and requests.
 It is usually held on the last weekend of every month on alternating Saturdays and Sundays.
 The ISM has a hard time limit of 1 hour to ensure that topics are discussed efficiently and effectively.
-The ISM is intended to give quicker feedback to members on their project or event proposals, so they do not have to wait a full month for the next GSM.
+The ISM is intended to give quicker feedback to members for their project or event proposals, so they do not have to wait a full month for the next GSM.

 The following topics are discussed at an ISM: